mantidproject/documents/Design/AbsorptionCorrections/GenericShapeAbsorptionCorrection.md

   </material>
 </type>
 ```

+Pros:
+* Extension of current format so it should be easy to implement

+Cons:
+* Very difficult to define more complex, composite shapes such as pressure anvils
+*

 Another proprosal would be to simply use the python syntax defined in [the above section](#S-shape-material) and store this as a straight Python file to be evaluated.
 There would most likely need to be some kind of registration
 system along similar lines to the Python algorithms.